 How to write a persuasive political speech

-A persuasive political speech is a type of writing that aims to convince the audience that your view on an issue is more valid than other views.
+A persuasive political speech is a type of writing that aims to convince the audience that your view on an issue is more valid than others.
 To do this, you must start by acknowledging different opinions and pointing out why they are wrong.

 The initial step in writing a persuasive speech is to establish your credibility.
-For example, please talk about your accomplishments for the party or how many years you’ve been involved with it.
+For example, please talk about your accomplishments for the party or how many years you’ve been involved.

-It would help if you told the audience what you stand for and why and how you will fulfill your promises.
-It will help if you influence them that they want to change their lives or won’t vote for you.
+It would help to tell the audience what you stand for and why and how you will fulfill your promises.
+It will help if you convince them they want to change their lives or won’t vote for you.

 A good speech should be like a story with a beginning, middle, and end.
 It should present the main idea in the opening sentence or paragraph and develop it throughout the speech.
 A persuasive political speech will use facts and statistics to support its views.

-A political speech is a great way to persuade your audience and win votes if you’d like to learn how there are some things you can do before writing your speech that will help with the process.
+A political speech is a great way to persuade your audience and win votes.
+If you’d like to learn some things you can do before writing your address, that will help with the process.